 Tetsu Ka Niku Ka

 World War II ended in August 1945, with Tokyo a charred wasteland following the Allied firebombings.
-Just a month and a half later in October, Seibundo Shinkosha Publishing released the Anglo-Japanese Conversation Manual (Nichibei kaiwa techo).
+Just a month later in September, Seibundo Shinkosha Publishing released the Anglo-Japanese Conversation Manual (Nichibei kaiwa techo).
 The book sold 3.6 million copies the first year, making it a historic postwar bestseller.